 About Jüri Talvet

 Jüri Talvet (b.
 17.12.
 1945) is a poet, essayist, literary scholar, translator, and university professor.
 From 1953 to 1964, he studied at the Lydia Koidula High School No. 2 in Pärnu.
 After his military service, he attended the University of Tartu, graduating with a degree in English philology in 1972.
 From 1972–1973 he was a literary collaborator for the university newspaper Tartu Ülikool.
 Talvet received his PhD in Western literature from the University of Leningrad in 1981.
 In 1974, he began teaching the history of Western literature at the University of Tartu.
 He has worked as a professor and chair of the Department of Comparative Literature at the university since 1992.
 That same year, Talvet founded the Department of Spanish Language and Literature and has headed it ever since.
 He has complemented his studies at the University of Havana (1979–1980), Complutense University of Madrid (1985), and later at different universities in Spain, the USA, and Germany.
+He has been a member of the Estonian Writers' Union since 1984.

 Talvet has been a guest lecturer and taken part in conferences at universities around the world.
 He has published numerous exploratory articles and essays in Estonian and in foreign journals and collections about the Spanish language and world literature.
 He has contributed to Estonian literary research with a monograph on the poetry of Juhan Liiv as well as treatments on F. R. Kreutzwald’s epic Kalevipoeg, K. J. Peterson, and the poetry and prose of the second half of the twentieth century.
 In 1994, Talvet was one of the founders of the Estonian Association of Comparative Literature and, until 2009, was the chairman of its board.
 In 1996, he founded the international journal of comparative literature Interlitteraria, for which he is editor-in-chief.
 From 2000–2007, Talvet was a member of the ICLA (International Comparative Literature Association) executive committee.
 Since 2012, he has been the vice-chairman of the IAELC (International Association of Ethical Literary Criticism).
+In 2016 he was elected as an ordinary member of Academia Europaea.

 Talvet made his literary debut in 1981 with the poetry collection Äratused (‘Awakenings’).
 In 2014, the anthology Eesti eleegia ja teisi luuletusi 1981-2012 (‘Estonian Elegy and Other Poems’) was published, which summarizes his poetry from more than 30 years.
 His essays and partly also his poetry can be characterized by cultural, philosophical inclinations.
 From the beginning of the 21st century, translations of his poetry and essays have also attracted attention outside of Estonia.